TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-event-log.md

 The basic concept is simple.
 An ordered list of entries that define all changes made to the spreadsheet.
 The event log is the source of truth for what happens in the spreadsheet.
 Each entry is immutable.
 Maintaining a strict order of entries is critical to the integrity of the event log.

 Conflict resolution when multiple clients edit the spreadsheet at the same time will be driven by the event log.
-At the simplest, the order in which two client's changes appear in the event log defines what happens.
+At its simplest, the order in which two clients changes appear in the event log defines what happened.
 We can build a variety of schemes on top of that to manage unexpected changes.

 ## Cloud Economics